fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-1/fps-tutorial.md

 Great, now we're done with the player movement.
 We can test it our main scene, but at first let's create a simple level.
 Open `scene.rgs` and create a rigid body with a collider.
 Add a cube as a child of the rigid body and squash it to some floor-like shape.
-Select the collider and set it's kind to `Trimesh`, add a geometry source there and point it to the floor.
+Select the collider and set its `Shape` to `Trimesh`, add a geometry source there and point it to the floor.
 Select the rigid body and set its type to `Static`.
 You can also add some texture to the cube to make it look much better.